prime31/zig-renderkit/README.md

 Cross platform Zig graphics backends with a 2D focus.
 There are two packages exported by RenderKit:
 - **renderkit:** an API abstraction (very similar to and inspired by Sokol) that wraps calls to the backend renderer (currently OpenGL with Metal started).
 It aims to be as dependency-free as possible.
 The OpenGL backend has its own GL function loader so no external loader is required though you can optionally pass in your own GL loader function (`SDL_GL_GetProcAddress` or `glfwGetProcAddress` for example).
 - **gamekit:** provides an example implementation of a game framework built on top of `renderkit`.
-Includes the core render loop, window (via SDL), input, timing and Dear ImGui support.
+Includes the core render loop, window (via SDL), input and timing support.
 You can use it as a base to make a 2D game as-is or create your own 2D game kit based on it.

 GameKit provides the following wrappers around `renderkit`'s API showing how it can be abstracted away in a real work project: `Texture`, `Shader` and `OffscreenPass`.
 Building on top of those types, GameKit then provides `Mesh` and `DynamicMesh` which manage buffers and bindings for you.
 Finally, the high level types utilize `DynamicMesh` and cover pretty much all that any 2D game would require: `Batcher` (quad/sprite batch) and `TriangleBatcher`.